 - Approach your dog slowly and calmly.

-- Kneel down and say his or her name
+- Kneel down and say their name

 - If your dog shows aggression, you may need someone to aid you in securing and transporting your dog.
-Towels may be used around the head or neck to attempt to keep the dog from biting while you move it.
+Towels may be used around the head or neck to attempt to keep the dog from biting while you move them.

 - Take care to support the neck and back in case they have suffered any spinal injuries.

 Once secured, immediately transport them to an emergency dog clinic.
 If possible, call ahead to alert the staff to your pending arrival so they can adequately prepare while you are en route.

 Sometimes, it is necessary to perform first aid in order to stabilize your dog before transporting it to an emergency clinic.
 Other times, first aid for dogs can be performed at home in order to save their life and buy you enough time to make the trip to a 24-hour dog hospital.
 Some first aid techniques you can use on dogs include:

 - For external bleeding due to trauma, try to elevate the affected area and apply direct pressure to the wound.
 This could include constructing a makeshift tourniquet to isolate an affected limb.
 Most importantly, apply firm pressure with towels and keep pressure applied until you arrive at an emergency hospital.
 Placing pressure over a wound will help to stop the loss of blood.